 |Beaver Buil||Yes (heavy limitations)||$99/yr – $399/yr|

 |Divi Builder||No||$89/yr or $249 lifetime|

-Aside from a one-off fee, Thrive also has a membership option at $228 per year, which gives you access to ALL their themes and plugins, with enough page template and pre-made content to fit any need.
+Aside from a one-off fee, Thrive also has a membership option at $19 per month, which gives you access to ALL their themes and plugins, with enough page template and pre-made content to fit any need.

 Since Thrive Architect doesn’t offer a free plan, it already loses points in the ‘budget-friendly builder’ department when compared to your average WordPress plugin.

-That being said, a $67 one-time fee is still a very worthwhile investment if you can afford it, especially given how ROI-focused the builder is in comparison to others.
+That being said, a $67 one-time fee is still a very worthwhile investment if you can afford it, especially given how ROI-focused the page builder is in comparison to others.
 All in all, Thrive pricing is decent.

 Is it the best option for budget-conscious marketers?